Behavioral Assessment Program

 When college employees are made aware of inappropriate or threatening communication, they should contact the appropriate person/department

-- In a classroom, the Dean is the appropriate contact (Public Safety for a criminal act or disorderly conduct)
+- In a classroom, a Dean is the appropriate contact (Public Safety for a criminal act or disorderly conduct)

 - In a staff employee situation, the supervisor is the appropriate contact (Public Safety for a criminal act or disorderly conduct)

-- If the incident doesn’t require an immediate response, use the Concern Form on InfoMart
+- If the incident doesn’t require an immediate response, use the Behavioral Concern Report

 Why is a Behavioral Assessment Program necessary?

-- Faculty and staff have a process to address inappropriate behavior
+- Equip faculty and staff with a process to address behavior that violates the board policy concerning workplace threats and violence

-- Increasing signs of stress in the collegiate setting
+- Respond to the increasing signs of stress in the collegiate setting

 BART does not handle concerns about any employee issue.